midtownrobotics/java-learning/lessons/lesson6-arrays.md

 Arrays.fill(myFives, 5);
 ```

-Preso manifesto, our array is full of fives.
+Presto manifesto, our array is full of fives.
 The Arrays class contains other useful methods - check it out!

 ### Final Thoughts